fredwu/fredwu.me-v3/src/pages/blog/2011-09-02-startup-vc-and-the-things-i-learnt-from.md

 redirect_from:
 - /post/9703934823/startup-vc-and-the-things-i-learnt-from
 ---
-A couple of days ago, a blog post titled [“First employee of startup?
-You are probably getting screwed!”](http://blog.itlater.com/first-employee-of-startup-you-are-probably-getting-screwed/) has made to the Hacker News front page and has [spawned some great discussion and debate](http://news.ycombinator.com/item?id=2949323).
+A couple of days ago, a blog post titled ["First employee of startup?
+You are probably getting screwed!"](http://blog.itlater.com/first-employee-of-startup-you-are-probably-getting-screwed/) has made to the Hacker News front page and has [spawned some great discussion and debate](http://news.ycombinator.com/item?id=2949323).

 Since [I had just been screwed recently](/blog/2011-08-17-open-sourcing-a-200-hour-project-the-story/), I thought it might be a good opportunity for me to share what I’ve learnt.